milenavuletic/Fin-GAN/README.md

 # Fin-GAN
-Code to accompany the paper "Fin-GAN: Forecasting and Classifying Financial Time Series via Generative Adversarial Networks" available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4328302
+Code to accompany the paper  Fin-GAN: forecasting and classifying financial time series via generative adversarial networks, Milena Vuletić, Felix Prenzel & Mihai Cucuringu (2024), Quantitative Finance, 24:2, 175-199 (https://www.tandfonline.com/doi/full/10.1080/14697688.2023.2299466)

 The Fin-GAN code and some other supplements are available here.
 The main code is in the Fin-GAN-online.py file, but you can also find the data cleaning file and the list of stocks and the corresponding ETFs.
 The data can be download from CRSP on WRDS.
 I saved all files as TICKER-data.csv, which is the notation used in the code.
 Please adjust to your own needs.